MaanuVazquez/node-typescript-template/README.md

 # Typescript template
-Yet another Typescript template for NodeJS.

-It includes:
+This is a basic bootstrap template for NodeJS projects using Typescript.

+Includes:
+- NodeJS 18 (LTS).
-- Typescript of course.
+- Typescript ready.
-- Linter configured (Eslint + Prettier).
-- TSConfig ready por building.
+- Linting.
+- Alias import (~).
-- Git hooks with husky.
+- Git hooks with Husky.
-- Dockerfile for easy dockerize.
+- Zod for validation (Includes out-of-the-box validation for env).
+- Basic dockerfile.
 - Dotenv.
--